SendiAp/Remaining/README.md

-## What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+## An apple a day keeps the bullies away.
+If you throw it hard enough.